The Non-Gaussian Weak-Lensing Likelihood: A Multivariate Copula Construction and Impact on Cosmological Constraints: Application to Weak Lensing Surveys

 Additionally, we include means and standard deviations of posteriors inferred with all $15$ redshift-bin combinations but only one angular bin at a time as colored lines below the main plot.
 For comparison, the purple line ($\bar{\theta}_2$) corresponds to the angular bin that has been used in \citetalias{oehl2025a}.
 This result shows the effect of adding correlations between redshift bins but not changing the angular scale.

 We find that adding correlations between redshift bins changes the direction of the shift of the mean with respect to the Gaussian likelihood compared to our previous results using only one redshift-bin combination \citepalias{oehl2025a}.
 In each case, the mean of the posterior obtained with the copula likelihood is shifted to lower values of $S_8$ compared to the Gaussian likelihood.
 These shifts are illustrated with arrows below the posteriors and the transparent ranges correspond to the $68\%$ confidence intervals of each posterior obtained with the copula likelihood.
 As expected, smaller angular bins yield stronger constraining power and the choice of the likelihood has less of an impact as small angular scales are more Gaussian distributed due to the central limit theorem.
-In particular, we anticipated from this result that sub-degree marginals can safely be modelled as Gaussian but will come back to a more rigorous examination later.
+In particular, we anticipated from this result that sub-degree marginals can safely be modelled as Gaussian but present more rigorous results on the replacement of exact marginals with Gaussian marginals in App.~\ref{app:gauss_margins}.

 Using all angular bins (orange lines) further increases the constraining power but increases the shift in the posterior mean again due to the inclusion of the large non-Gaussian scales.
 Notably, the shift is now on the order of magnitude of one standard deviation of the posterior.